Advantour Team: Tbilisi Office

 Yuriy graduated from the Riga Technical University and had worked for the Latvian Branch of the Company called ‘International Travel Network’ (USA).
 He speaks English and is learning German at the moment.
 He has been with Advantour since 2012 and he is responsible for processing tour requests all across Central Asia and Caucasus.
 Yuriy thinks that the only thing better than a mountain is lots of mountains, which is why his favorite places in Georgia are the mountains in Kazbegi, Khevsureti, Svaneti, and especially Tusheti, a real fairy-tale location that only opens itself up for true admirers.
 As for Georgian culture, Yuriy especially loves polyphonic choral music and dances, plus the fact that Georgians like to wake up later on Sunday mornings, so the streets are quiet and calm.
 Yuriy also likes to travel to Kakheti in September with a lively group of people to harvest grapes, especially because of the feasts in the evenings, called “supra”.

 His most memorable day is the first time he played his favourite song on a guitar and immediately wished to form a rock band.
 Yuriy plays guitar, the drums, and is learning to play the piano.
 He is a real bookworm who enjoys reading books in English.
-Also, he collects magnets from each city he has been to.
-As there are already 5999 magnets in his collection, he has 39 fridges in his house to place them on.
+Yuriy collects fiction books in English, folk and jazz music CDs from different countries.

 Avtandil graduated from Tbilisi State University, and practically immediately moved to Lithuania, where he worked in a youth center as a volunteer for a year.
 As Avtandil himself says, in his childhood, he was much more of an introvert, but working as a volunteer made him more open, because he found a comfortable and cozy atmosphere at the youth center.
 After returning to Georgia in 2017, Avtandil quickly found work at Advantour, where he continues to build his communication skills with new people.